Seanzy/TradeAlerter/README.md

 1/8/21 - Added symbol and updated duplicate program with correct date 1/9/21 - Prepping for today
 1/11/21 - Monitoring BTC
+1/12/21 - figured out how to restore firefox session!